The goals of AAH are:

 - to promote art in general and in particular Netherlandish art

-- to maintain and improve (knowledge of) the collection through acquisitions, participation in research and exhibitions, and its restoration program.
+- to maintain and improve (knowledge of) the collection participation in research, exhibitions, and its restoration program.

 For a full list of artists, click here.